kkamara/php-scraper/README.md

-# Amazon Scraper
+# PhP Scraper

-Navigates to amazon, searches for samsung phones and pulls the title and price data.
+Use php technologies to crawl and click buttons on websites.

 * [Important note:](#note)